gthvn1/ppow/Readme.md

 # Changelog

 - `2025-03-08`:
-    - Detect hits with boundaries and stick
+    - Detect hits with boundaries and paddle

 - `2025-03-05`:
     - Use another CSS and group input and button in a div
     - Fix an issue when hitting walls with the ball
-    - Add the first stick
+    - Add the first paddle
-    - Move the stick by sending message
+    - Move the paddle by sending message
-    - Move the stick using arrow keys
+    - Move the paddle using arrow keys
       - TODO: it moves but we need to manage boundaries and collision

 - `2025-03-03`: